+BSBPMG630 Enable program execution

+BSBPMG636 Manage benefits

+BSBSTR601 Manage innovation and continuous improvement

-BSBPMG630 Enable program execution BSBPMG636 Manage benefits BSBSTR601 Manage business resources BSBLDR601 Lead and manage organisational change BSBSTR602 Develop organisational strategies
+BSBLDR601 Lead and manage organisational change

+BSBSTR602 Develop organisational strategies

 All assessments of units of competency will be conducted according to the assessment guidelines and competency standards of the official Training Package for this qualification.
 Students will be required to perform in a range of areas including role plays and presentations, case studies, projects, reports, and knowledge test etc.